zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 ###Protodata

-Protodata can be described as a collection of diverse data objects having no immediate and meaningful use.
+Protodata can be described as a collection of diverse data objects having no immediate and meaningful commercial use or value.

+It comes into existence usually as a by-product of some business activity, such as journal logs, but it may also be leftover of some shut down project or data acquired as part of some acquisition.

+Protodata may also be deliberately gathered for a longer period of time without any specific vision of its future use besides the owner's hope that such a large amount of data may become a gold-mine in the future.

-Applying the above-mentioned knowledge matrix, the level of the data owner's knowledge at this stage would correspond to categories *Known-Knowns* or *Known-Unknowns*, when the known values are insignificant or there is considerable risk embedded in the attempt to sell delicate data.
+Applying the knowledge matrix introduced in the previous chapter, the level of the data owner's knowledge at this stage would correspond to categories *Known-Knowns* or *Known-Unknowns*, when the known value is insignificant or there is considerable risk embedded in the attempt to sell data possibly containing delicate information.

-The lack of a usage means that there is no context within which the data objects could yield some information.
-The objects can be treated only as bare wrappers of intrinsic properties, i.e. properties that an object has of itself, independently of other objects, including its context.
-[1-WIKI]
+The lack of a usage means that there is **no context** within which the data objects in the protodata would yield some commercially or otherwise valuable information.
+The objects can be treated only as bare wrappers of intrinsic properties (i.e. properties that an object has of itself, independently of other objects, including its context.
+[1-WIKI])

-Only a small subset of the properties, if any, may be present in all data objects.
-It follows that the data objects cannot be classified or the classification would be rather trivial.
-Moreover, a new object may carry a new property, which can disrupt the current classification.
-Such problems suggest that classes may not be a suitable tool for the description of protodata.

-###Protodata -> Data + Context -> Information
+In order to utilize the protodata, it must be put into a novel context.
+It can be achieved, for instance, by combining the protodata with other, often apparently unrelated, data or with newly emerged information services.

+The owner's effort to find a new context for his protodata can go in two directions:
-Trying to find
+To try to find
-1. Something valuable
+1. something valuable
-2. Anything valuable
+2. anything valuable

-Evaluating as many various contexts as possible.
-1. Existing (known) contexts
-2. New (unknown) contexts

-Having a context it excludes some objects and adds some extrinsic properties to data objects, such as currency value.
-These new extrinsic properties reflect the fact that ...

-.
-Combining intrinsic and extrinsic properties will allow unifying formerly distinct properties and thus reducing the dimensionality.

-The context should reduce the number of dimensions as much as possible.
-Then, all eligible (included) objects will be presented as uniform entities to any behavior in the framework of the context.

-This uniformity of eligible objects is represented by a single class containing one or more properties, either the extrinsic properties, such as the currency value, or some original intrinsic properties, if found useful or necessary.
+The first way is less difficult, since it evaluates existing contexts against the protodata.
+For example, a competition has developed a successful service using data that is somehow similar to ours.
+So we will examine our protodata whether it is able to yield similar, or possibly better, information if combined with other available data sources.
+This situation corresponds to the *Unknown-Knowns* epistemological category, since the owner knows the value of the information he would like to retrieve from the protodata.

+The second way is significantly more difficult, since its goal is to invent a new and original context, which would would become the market differentiator.
+This approach usually requires a longer research, while the results are highly uncertain.
+The knowledge category in this case corresponds to *Unknown-Unknowns*.

+In any case, if some vital context is found it also comes with a new domain model.
+Although protodata may be accompanied by some metadata, i.e. having its own domain model - *proto-domain*, the context domain model may be so structurally and semantically different from the proto-domain that a direct mapping from the proto-domain to the context domain can be extremely difficult.

+If such a situation occurs, the usual solution is to transform and normalize the protodata in such a way that the mapping will be easier.
+However, this approach has several drawbacks.

+First, transformations and normalizations are lossy processes by its nature.
+It follows that during such processes some information, which could be potentially used in a future development of the application, will be inevitably lost.
+In such a case, the processes will have to be redesigned to provide the required additional data and the protodata will have to re-processed.
+And it can, of course, consume a lot resources and time.

+Second, if the protodata has character of a stream of events then any additional pre-processing could be a source of undesired delays.

+Third, when another useful context is found, new transforming routes will have to be established, which will put another burden on the infrastructure.
+Moreover, reusing the processes already established for the existing contexts, may not be possible because of the diverse nature of contexts and their domain models.

+Fourth, in the course of time when more contexts are implemented the system of processes will tend to become unmaintainable and resistant to refactoring.

+It seems that the only way to avoid the above-mentioned issues is to try to map the context domain onto the proto-domain, regardless of the diverse character of the two domains.

+In the following paragraph I will present an example on which I would like to illustrate the problem as well as to sketch its solution.

 Traits... fine-tuning

-The contents of a wallet.
-It is essentially impossible to classify the items in the wallet into a hierarchy.

 Typically, the owner of protodata has currently no use of it.